-Today, the connection with nature is being pre-empted by busy schedules at home and at work; by the Internet and myriad electronic media; and by a reluctance to sacrifice the comforts of an indoor living environment.
-The good news, luckily, is that for many, the outdoors and nature has taken on more relevance.
+Today, the connection with nature is being pre-empted by busy schedules at home and at work, by the Internet and electronic gadgets, and by a reluctance to sacrifice the comforts of an indoor living environment.
+The good news is that for many people, the outdoors and nature is becoming increasingly important again.
 Parents are encouraging outdoor activities and sports.
 Many so-called “nature pre-schools” are getting children outside throughout the year.
 Even business people are promoting outdoor events to support employee health.

-Modern day, many more people live in the city than in the country.
-And unfortunately, cityscapes are not always rich with parkland, green space, or natural surroundings.
-Summer camp, on the other hand, provides it all in one package – particularly camps that emphasize natural amenities, a focus on the outdoors, and a break from electronic media.
-In fact, by any measure, "nature time" is simply good for the human condition, young and old.
-At summer camp, it all comes together: learning about nature; appreciating nature; and being in nature.
+In today’s day and age, many more people live in the city than in the country.
+Unfortunately, cityscapes are not always rich with parkland, green space, or natural surroundings.
+Summer camp, on the other hand, provides it all in one package – especially camps like Camp Ak-O-Mak that emphasize natural landscapes, a focus on the outdoors and a break from electronic media.

-The truth is, with a good alternative, kids won’t miss their technologies like video games, smart-phones, or the Internet.
-Indeed, common sense dictates that a meaningful connection to nature is a viable antidote to all things electronic.
+The truth is, with a good alternative, kids won’t miss their technologies like video games, smartphones or the Internet.
 Even business people are doing it, with backpacking and nature outings that promote creativity and cognitive thinking.
-At summer camp, it happens with very little effort – the wilderness is right there, and the natural amenities are abundant and ever-present.
-Best of all, camp staff encourage it all day to day.
+At summer camp, it happens with very little effort – the wilderness is right there and the natural amenities are abundant and ever-present.

-Beyond the fun and games, summer camp provides a direct connection to nature – from the birds and animals, to the setting sun, to actually being able to see the entire Milky Way.
+Beyond the fun and games, summer camp provides a direct connection to nature – from the birds and animals to the sunsets, to actually being able to see the entire Milky Way.
 There’s nothing quite like it in the city, and it’s an experience that every camper will hold dear for a lifetime.